Current MSN-FNP Student

 My name is Lauren Crowe, and I'm expected to graduate in May of 2021.

 What's your favorite part about being a nurse?

 My patients are my favorite part about being a nurse.

 I enjoy going to work every day to get to care and love on people spiritually, emotionally, and physically, so that's my favorite part.

 When did you decide that you wanted to be a nurse practitioner?

 I always knew I wanted to continue education.
-Nursing is a constant field of learning, and I knew that I wanted to pursue a higher level nurse practitioner really stuck out to me because I wanted to care for my patients on a different level and give the whole perspective already having the experience as a nurse, and being able to give provider care as well.
+Nursing is a constant field of learning, and I knew that I wanted to pursue a higher level.
+Nurse practitioner really stuck out to me because I wanted to care for my patients on a different level and give the whole perspective, already having the experience as a nurse, and be able to give provider care as well.

 Tell me about your educational background.

-I have loved school, my family would say I major in school, but I went to the university twice, I originally went for a degree in health science to be a physician's assistant, wasn't accepted into any physician assistant schools didn't know what to do, really prayed about it.
-The Lord led me back to Lean University to be part of their first class to graduate from the nursing program, which is all along perfect for where the Lord had me and then I was sitting at home and Carson-Newman came up on some social media outlets, and I looked into the program, and Jesus is the center of where my education has been so far, and I knew that with the faith base of this university really interests me and coming to here to continue education.
+I have loved school - my family would say I major in school - but I went to the university twice.
+I originally went for a degree in health science to be a physician's assistant, wasn't accepted into any physician assistant schools, didn't know what to do, really prayed about it.
+The Lord led me back to Lee University to be part of their first class to graduate from the nursing program, which is all along perfect for where the Lord had me.
+And then I was sitting at home and Carson-Newman came up on some social media outlets, and I looked into the program, and Jesus is the center of where my education has been so far, and I knew that with the faith base of this university, coming to here to continue education really interested me.

 What are your future plans?